Open Standard / V0.3 / MIT License

 Governance

 Disclose is MIT-licensed.
-The spec is designed to be owned by no single company — not by a platform, not by a verifier, and not by its founder.
+The spec is designed to be owned by no single company — not by a platform, not by a Signatory, and not by its founder.

 Independent governance is in formation.
 The working group is the first step.